anicholls35/Obscura-Flutter/PROJECT_BRANCH_README.md

 # INSTRUCTIONS FOR UPLOADING TO OBSCURA-FLUTTER GITHUB & WRITTING FLUTTER APP
 **Updated: 09/02/2021**
-When workinng on the OBSCURA-FLUTTER Project please adhear to the following rules stated in the following document.
+When working on the OBSCURA-FLUTTER Project please adhere to the following rules stated in the following document.
 Failure to do so may result in your code not being merged into the final code for submission.

 ## Project Setup
-- OBSCURA-FLUTTER not only holds the code for the Obscura Project but also hosts the project map for the inluded stages (2/3). ***Active Stage: 3***
+- OBSCURA-FLUTTER not only holds the code for the Obscura Project but also hosts the project map for the included stages (2/3). ***Active Stage: 3***
 - The issues page is where all tasks needed for the active TODOs are held
 - Assign yourself to an issue as needed & move that issue to in progress on the project board
 - Issues run in two week sprints - decided in group meetings taken prior to this